 The Review Modules are designed to introduce the core material for each topic area.
 A numbering system facilitates easy tracking of subject material.
 For example, in Algebra, the subtopic Linear Equations is numbered with 2.3.
-Problems and self-evaluations are categorized using this numbering system.
+Problems and the self-evaluations are categorized using this numbering system.

 When using the Self-Paced Review, it is important to differentiate between concept learning and problem solving.
 The review modules are oriented toward refreshing concept understanding while the problems and self-tests are designed to develop problems solving ability.
-When reviewing the modules, exercises are liberally sprinkled throughout the modules: solve these exercises when working through the module.
+When reviewing the modules, exercises are liberally sprinkled throughout the modules which should be solved while working through the module.
 The problems should be attempted without looking at the solutions.
 If a problem cannot be solved after at least two honest efforts, then consult the solutions.
-Trying many times and then succeeding results in a better understanding than trying several times and reading the solution.

-The tests should be taken only when both understanding of the material and problem solving ability have been achieved.
-The self-evaluation is a useful tool to evaluate the mastery of the material.
-Finally, the previous Diagnostic Exams should provide the finishing touch.
+The tests should be taken only when both an understanding of the material and a problem solving ability have been achieved.
+The self-evaluation is a useful tool to evaluate one's mastery of the material.
+The previous Diagnostic Exams should provide the finishing touch.

-The review modules were written by Professor APFrench (Physics Department) and Adeliada Moranescu (MIT Class of 1994).
+The review modules were written by Professor A. P. French (Physics Department) and Adeliada Moranescu (MIT Class of 1994).
 The problems and solutions were written by Professor Arthur Mattuck (Mathematics Department).
-This document was originally produced by the Undergraduate Academic Affairs Office, August, 1992, and transcribed to LATEX and edited for OCW by Tea Dorminy (MIT Class of 2013) in August, 2010.
+This document was originally produced by the Undergraduate Academic Affairs Office, August, 1992, and edited and transcribed to LATEX by Tea Dorminy (MIT Class of 2013) in August, 2010.